Brainsmatics/SlicesMapi/SliceAutoMapi/README.md

 📖 Introduction

-This project contains two method and this file is for SliceAutoMapi:

-SlicesMapi: Prepared for SlicesMapi: An Interactive Three‑Dimensional Registration Method for Serial Histological Brain Slice

 SliceAutoMapi: Prepared for SliceAutoMapi: High-throughput Automated Mapping of 2D Mouse Brain Image Slices to 3D Brain Volumes

 📦 Prerequisites